Strasburg ends scoreless streak, but Nats beat Dodgers 7-1 (Sep 17, 2017) | FOX Sports

 Strasburg ends scoreless streak, but Nats beat Dodgers 7-1 (Sep 17, 2017)

+WASHINGTON (AP) The Nationals qualified for the playoffs in three of the previous five years, yet injuries have limited Stephen Strasburg to just one postseason start in that span.
+Left largely without the All-Star right-hander, Washington lost the opening series each time.

+If Strasburg keeps up his current level, postseason failures may become a thing of the past.

-WASHINGTON (AP) Stephen Strasburg ended his club-record scoreless streak at 35 innings, but two home runs from Ryan Zimmerman helped the All-Star win his fourth consecutive start as the Washington Nationals beat the Los Angeles Dodgers 7-1 on Sunday night.
+Strasburg ended his club-record scoreless streak at 35 innings, but two home runs from Ryan Zimmerman helped the NL Cy Young Award contender win his fourth consecutive start as Washington beat the Los Angeles Dodgers 7-1 on Sunday night.

-Strasburg (14-4) allowed a run in the second inning on Logan Forsythe’s double, the first against the right-hander since Aug.
+Strasburg (14-4) allowed a run in the second inning on Logan Forsythe’s double, the first against him since Aug.
 19. He struck out eight and combined with three relievers to toss a five-hitter.

 The Nationals avoided a three-game sweep against the NL front-runners.
-Washington’s slumbering offense came alive on Zimmerman’s three-run shot in the sixth off reliever Ross Stripling (3-5).
-Zimmerman and pinch-hitter Adam Lind homered in the eighth.
+Their slumbering offense came alive on Zimmerman’s three-run shot in the sixth off reliever Ross Stripling (3-5), and Zimmerman and pinch-hitter Adam Lind homered in the eighth.

 The Dodgers ended the series six games ahead of Washington in the race to secure home-field advantage throughout the NL playoffs.